couryrr/bank-holiday-api/README.md

 ./mvnw spring-boot:run
 ```

-Now you can also run (RabbitMq not setup)
+A docker-compose file is set up too.
 ```
 docker-compose build
-docker-compose up
+docker-compose up -d
 ```
 ## Access the API

+Using a client like curl or postman call http://localhost:8080/bank-holiday-api/fetch-data
-Run http://localhost:8080/bank-holiday-api/fetch-data to seed the database.
+to seed the database or wait for a 10-minute mark.

 ## Upcoming additions add
 - Persist MySql data
 - Persist redis cache
   - Set some ttl
-  - Actually setup a user
+  - Actually set up a user
-- Setup job for getting data
+- Setup job for getting data :heavy_check_mark:
   - Clear cache data if fetching writes something
 - Understand SpringBootTest better
 - Look up